keboola/developers-docs/integrate/data-streams/overview/index.md

 * TOC
 {:toc}

-A receiver represents an endpoint for receiving events.
+A source represents an endpoint for receiving events.

-Receivers are managed using the Buffer API.
-The full API reference is available at https://buffer.keboola.com/v1/documentation/, and the OpenAPI specification is available at https://buffer.keboola.com/v1/documentation/openapi3.json.
+Sources are managed using the Stream API.
+The full API reference is available at https://stream.keboola.com/v1/documentation/, and the OpenAPI specification is available at https://stream.keboola.com/v1/documentation/openapi3.json.

 Events are received using HTTP.
-Receivers are associated with a maximum of 20 `exports`.
-Each export represents a `mapping` from event data to `columns` in a destination `table`.
+Sources are associated with a maximum of 20 `sinks`.
+Each sink represents a `mapping` from event data to `columns` in a destination `table`.
 Data may be mapped using pre-defined mappings, or a custom `template`.

 ## Columns